|4C for Children - the pioneering leader, advocate and resource

 Visit Advocating for Children to keep up with the latest local and national issues affecting young children.

-Sallie Westheimer, a longtime advocate for quality early childhood education, is this region’s recognized leader in the early childhood field.
+Sallie Westheimer writes this blog.
+A longtime advocate for quality early childhood education, Sallie is this region’s recognized leader in the early childhood field.
 She has served for almost 30 years as executive director of 4C for Children.

 Target audience: all community stakeholders and members of media.